 The total size of all uploaded files may not exceed the equivalent of 60 pages when printed by HRSA.
 The page limit includes the abstract, project and budget narratives, attachments including biographical sketches (biosketches), and letters of commitment and support required in HRSA's SF-424 R&R Application Guide and this NOFO.
-With the exception of the biosketch form and unless specified elsewhere in this NOFO or the Application Guide, standard OMB-approved forms that are included in the application package do NOT count in the page limitation.
-(Exception: Biographical Sketches do count in the page limitation).
-We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limit.
+Standard OMB-approved forms that are included in the workspace application package do NOT count in the page limit.
+Biographical Sketches DO count in the page limit.
+Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
+We strongly urge you to take appropriate measures to ensure your application does not exceed the 60 page limit.

-Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline, to be considered under this notice.
+Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline to be considered under this notice.